 The School of Education’s International Training and Education Program hosts monthly Global Education Forums (GEFs), discussions on pressing topics in international education, international development, and intercultural exchange.
 Join our conversations with experts, who offer their viewpoints and experiences as practitioners, researchers, and activists.
 Audience participants will have the opportunity to ask questions and join the dialogue.

-Learn more about the ITEP Global Education Forum Monthly.
+Learn more about the ITEP Global Education Forums.